DigitalWaters-fi/community/how-tos/introduction_to_bash/bash-tutorial.md

 Name: Gandolf
 Age: 141
 Address: c/o the Shire
-Ctrl + D      # This last line closes and saves the file, bringing you back to bash
+Ctrl + D      # This last line closes and saves the file, bringing you back to Bash
 ````
 Using your left file menu, find and open the data.txt file.

 To open the notebook in Terminal, type `cat data.txt`.
-To exit the text file and go back to bash, `Ctrl+D`
+To exit the text file and go back to Bash, `Ctrl+D`

 #### Change directory shortcuts
 Changing directories is something that you will do often.
 Here are some common shortcuts to reduce your typing time: